-224. COMPUTER SCIENCE I. Introduction to the concepts of data processing, digital computers, and programming.
-The concept of the program; characteristics of the computer; programming techniques-problem analysis, algorithm development, flow-chart construction, coding, debugging, and documentation.
-Emphasis placed upon an assembly-type coding language.
-All instruction will be supported with a small digital computer.
-One credit; autumn or spring.
+218, 219.
+COMPUTER SCIENCE I. Introduction to the principles of computing, digital computers and programming.
+Includes the concept of the program; characteristics of the computer; programming techniques-problem analysis, algorithm development, flow-chart construction, coding, debugging and documentation.
+This course may be taken by non-engineering students during the winter quarter when it will be taught with emphasis on BASIC (Beginner's All-purpose Symbolic Instruction Code) and supported via teleprocessing, or it may be taken during the spring quarter by engineering students with emphasis on an assembly coding language and supported by a desk-top digital computer.
+Two credits; winter.
+One credit; spring.

-225. COMPUTER SCIENCE II.
+220. COMPUTER SCIENCE II.
 A continuation of Computer Science I, with emphasis upon the FORTRAN language.
 Input-output and format statements, arithmetic assignment statements, mathematical functions, control statements, subscripted variables, subroutines, processing of non-numeric data, algorithm development, debugging and documentation.
 All instruction will be supported with a large-scale, general-purpose computing system.
-Prerequisite or corequisite: Computer Science I. Two credits; autumn or winter.
+Prerequisite: 219.
+Two credits; autumn, or spring.